SelfishGene/tutorial_NEURON_pytorch/README.md

 - `evaluate_twin_model.py` - script that loads a previously trained twin model and evaluates it on a given neuron simulation dataset

-- `twin_model_definitions.py` - contains the class definitions for various DNN twin architectures.
+- `twin_model_definitions.py` - contains the class definitions for various DNN twin architectures (TCN, ResNetTCN, ELM, Transformer).
   - uses the `torch_module_definitions.py` for the torch modules used in the twin models

 - `torch_module_definitions.py` - contains the class definitions for various torch modules used in the repo.